cqse/teamscale-jacoco-agent/client/USAGE.md

 Here's an example Docker Compose file that instruments an application:

 	services:
-	  jacoco:
-		image: ictu/jacoco-agent-docker:0.7.9
 	  app:
 		build: ./app
 		environment:
-		  JAVA_TOOL_OPTIONS: -javaagent:/jacoco/lib/jacocoagent.jar=dumponexit=true,output=tcpserver,port=9876,address=*
+		  JAVA_TOOL_OPTIONS: -javaagent:/agent/agent.jar=AGENTOPTIONS
 		expose:
 		  - '9876'
 		volumes_from:
-		  - service:jacoco:ro
+		  - service:agent:ro
-	  jacoco-client:
+	  agent:
-		image: cqse/teamscale-jacoco-client:2.0.1-jacoco-0.7.9
+		image: cqse/teamscale-jacoco-client:5.0.0-jacoco-0.7.9
-		volumes:
-		  - ./traces:/output/traces
-		  - ./logs:/output/logs
-		volumes_from:
-		  - service:app:ro
-		links:
-		  - 'app:app'
-		environment:
-		  CLASSES_DIR: /jars
-		  HOSTNAME: app
-		  PORT: 9876
 	version: '2.0'

-This configures the three images and links them together:
+This configures your application and the agent image:

-- your application mounts the volumes from the JaCoCo image, which contains the profiler binaries
+- your application mounts the volumes from the agent image, which contains the profiler binaries
-- your application enables the profiler
+- your application enables the profiler via `JAVA_TOOL_OPTIONS`. `AGENTOPTIONS` are the agent options as discussed in this guide's section on the agent above
-- the profiler is configured to open a local port which is forwarded out of the Docker image
-- the client mounts the volumes from your application's image, which contains a volume with all your bytecode (`/jars` in this example)
-- the client is `link`ed to your application and can thus access the JaCoCo port we opened
-- the client's output volumes are mounted to some form of persistent storage (`/output/traces` and `/output/logs`)

-## Configuring the client image

-There are several environment variables that allow you to configure the client image.
-See the Dockerfile of the image for an explanation of each option.
-You'll find this in the distribution zip of the JaCoCo client (ask CQSE if you don't have one).

 # Advanced usage of teamscale-jacoco-client